Loss that was never fully felt.

 it changes everything.

-After 40 years in tech and
+After 40 years in

-workplace suffering doesn’t come from incompetence.
+Most workplace suffering doesn’t come from

-comes from people not telling the truth...
+It comes from people not telling the

 It stays with